 - To and from probation, community service and school

-Harsh licenses sanctions are mandatory for those convicted of a “Super Drunk” (High BAC .17% or greater) offense.
+Harsh licenses sanctions are mandatory for those convicted of a "Super Drunk Driving" (OWI with High BAC .17 or greater) offense.
 Initially, a hard suspension (no driving whatsoever) is imposed for the first 45 days.
-Then, the person may operate a vehicle for a period of 320 days, on a restricted basis (see above for allowable restrictions), which is equipped with a Breath Alcohol Ignition Interlock Device (BAIID).
-Click here for frequently asked BAIID questions.The Breath Alcohol Ignition Interlock Device
+Then, the person may drive on a restricted basis (work, school, court programs) for a period of 320 days with a Breath Alcohol Ignition Interlock Device (BAIID).
+Contact ABDO LAW for lawyers with the highest national ratings for the best legal representation in every Metro Detroit court in the counties of Macomb, Oakland, St. Clair and Waye.
+Let us explain how we have negotiated to get Super DUI cases reduced down to impaired driving saving our clients from a Super DUI conviction and the embarrassing component of the BAIID system.
+Call Metro Detroit: 586-412-5555, Toll Free: 844-Got-ABDOThe Breath Alcohol Ignition Interlock Device

 BAIID test failures, tampering, or other BAIID-related violations will result in an extension of the time before the driver can ask for another driver license appeal hearing, or may require that the original license revocation/denial be reinstated.Defending BAIID Violations